mackness/GitHubClient/README.md

 I wated to take this opportunity to get my feet wet with [Tailwind CSS](https://tailwindcss.com/).
 This is the first time I've used it and there was a small learning curve but the utitlity class approach is very interesting and I will definitley continue exploring this lib.

 My main goal was to be as feature complete as possible and unfortunatley I ran out of time before having the opportunity to write tests.
-Given more time I would use Jest and [React Testing Library](https://testing-library.com/docs/react-testing-library/intro) to write a few unit tests for the GithubClient, OrganizationDetailView, and RespositoryDetailView components.
+Given more time I would use Jest and [React Testing Library](https://testing-library.com/docs/react-testing-library/intro) to write a few unit tests for the `GithubClient`, `OrganizationDetailView`, and `RespositoryDetailView` components.

 I enjoyed learning about Github's GraphQL API they have done a great good job making the documentation digestable and easy to follow.